How Do Data Owners Say No? A Case Study of Data Consent Mechanisms in Web-Scraped Vision-Language AI Training Datasets: Results

 \section{Results}

 In this section, we present our findings according to the sample-level and web-domain-level methods of determining data consent.

-\subsection{Sample-level Statistics}
+\subsection{Sample-Level Statistics}

-We find 1.22M samples exhibiting characteristics of copyright notice or claims in the \texttt{medium-en} scale.
+\begin{takeawaybox} $\mathbf{\mathord{\sim}122\text{M}}$ English samples in CommonPool contain characteristics of copyright notice or claims. \end{takeawaybox} We find 1.22M samples exhibiting characteristics of copyright notice or claims in the \texttt{medium-en} scale.
 We further validate the faithfulness as the portions of the found samples through each method scale similarly from \texttt{small-en} to \texttt{medium-en}, as shown in Table \ref{tab:sample-level-characteristics}.
 This extends our results to implications on the full dataset of 12.8B samples, where approximately 122M of English samples may contain copyright notices or claims.
 We observe very little overlap between the keyword search methods across image, text, and EXIF metadata.
 This signifies that copyright claims are heterogeneously disclosed for images on the internet, which emphasizes the need to examine each modality to adequately determine copyright information from web-scraped samples.

-In our evaluation suites, we use (1) \textit{watermark-eval}, comprising a balance of 3289 clean and 3299 watermarked images, and (2) \textit{datacomp-watermark-eval}, a random sample of 955 images from CommonPool we annotate.
+\begin{takeawaybox} Watermarks are present in web-scraped images, but detecting them remains a major challenge — even for conventionally advanced methods. \end{takeawaybox} In our evaluation suites, we use (1) \textit{watermark-eval}, comprising a balance of 3289 clean and 3299 watermarked images, and (2) \textit{datacomp-watermark-eval}, a random sample of 955 images from CommonPool we annotate.
 We find that 106 of those images, or 11.09\%, are watermarked, resulting in a 9\% to 13\% of the distribution with 95\% confidence interval.
 From Table \ref{tab:watermark-detection-result}, we observe that across all models, the F1-score significantly drops on \textit{datacomp-wm-eval}.
 This indicates a distribution shift between the traditional watermark detection dataset and the web-scraped images ``in the wild.''
 Upon investigation, we determine that traditional methods tend to have lower precision on \textit{datacomp-watermark-eval} because of the text appearing in the image, where the models tend to output \textit{True} for images with texts in them.